FAQs und Guides

 Infringement

-• Individuals are now allowed to make copies of media they have bought, such as e-books and CDs, for their personal use.
+• Individuals are allowed to make copies of works they have acquired legitimately for their own personal use.

 Royalties and blanket licenses